ai-in-math/ai-in-math.github.io/README.md

 # AI in Math seminar
-## Using Contemporary Machine Learning and Artificial Intelligence Techniques and their Applications in Mathematical Research.
+## Using Contemporary Machine Learning and Artificial Intelligence Techniques and their Applications in Mathematical Research

 ### 📋 **Seminar Description**